mcspr/espurna-nightly-builder/README.md

 This workflow is (supposed to be) triggered on a schedule.
 Unless the following tests pass, this stage will result in an error:
 - The commit that 'dev' branch points at is different from the 'commit.txt' contents.
 - All [Checks](https://docs.github.com/en/rest/reference/checks) of the target repository 'dev' branch are successful.
-- 'master' branch does not point to the same commit as 'dev', as we don't want to re-do the official release.
+- 'master' branch does not point to the same commit as 'dev', as we don't want to re-do the `master` release.

 Finally, the ['commit.txt'](https://github.com/mcspr/espurna-nightly-builder/blob/nightly/commit.txt) is updated with the latest SHA value of the 'dev' branch.